Sermons

 7 January 2018

 Christmas is well and truly over for most people.
 Most have taken down their Christmas trees and are finishing off leftover ham and mince pies.
-(Ringwood) Our Christmas Tree is still up as officially Christmas season continues till Epiphany, January 6th, the original date of Christmas until the 4th Century.
-Many have returned to work….
-Read more
+(Ringwood) Our Christmas Tree is… Read more

 Waiting for our Saviour